Dimethoxy/Plasma/README.md

 # Features

-Plasma is equiped with 2 disortion modules and a filter section between them.
+Plasma is equiped with 2 distortion modules and a filter section between them.
 The filter section gives you more options then the classic "tone knob" other clip distortions use.
 Combined with the second distortion you can create a nice character in one plugin.

 You are also not limited to using normal clip distortion.
-Plasma comes with 8 diffrent styles of distortion.
+Plasma comes with 10 diffrent styles of distortion.
 On top of that you get a nice oscilloscope to see how you shape the waveform of your sound.

 # License
 The source code is licensed under **GPLv3**.